amehlhase316/testing316/DeliverableX.md

 ## 2: During the Sprint
 > Fill out the Meeting minutes during your Sprint and keep track of things.
 Update your Quality policies weekly, as explained in the lectures and in the Quality Policy documents.
+I would also advise you to already fill out the Contributions section (End of sprint) as you go, to create less work at the end.

 ### Meeting minutes:
 > Add as many rows as needed and fill out the table.